-Major Announcements from The Metro Underground:
+A Few Announcements from The Metro Underground:

-The Metro Launches Happy Hour Socials - Our central focus has always been to bring people of a like mind together & create a forum for people to connect.
-Our Happy Hours strive to do just that.
-All too often we converse at affairs with not much more than a sound-bite.
-So by design our casual socials are NOT a scene-based event.
+Scene Socials - Our central focus has always been to bring people of a like mind together & create a forum for people to connect.
+Our Scene Socials offer a type of late evening happy hour fromat to do just that.
+All too often we converse at affairs with not much more than a sound-bite, so by design our casual socials are NOT a scene-based event.
 They're offered purely as a chance for people to gather & connect on a deeper level over drinks, good food, & honest conversation.
-So in addition to our events & parties, we now plan to host about 8 such gatherings per year.
-Please keep an eye on our "Events Page" for future gatherings.
+So in addition to our events & parties, we now host about 6-8 such gatherings per year.
+Please keep an eye on our Events Page for future gatherings.

 Road Trip!
-Coming Memorial Day Weekend (2020): The Metro Underground takes to the road for an event of epic proportion.
+Coming Memorial Day Weekend (2021): The Metro Underground takes to the road for an event of epic proportion.
 We're planning a trip to Ft.
 Lauderdale for the Fetish Factory 25th Anniversary Weekend.
 Possibly the biggest, baddest, & most amazing fetish event in North America - The Metro & Friends will be there in force as DC travels to Florida for an unbelievable time not to be missed!
-5 days, 9 parties, for an epic all fetish hotel takeover!
+Offering 5 days, 9 parties, for an epic all fetish hotel takeover!
 Tickets are already going fast, so we hope you'll join us for an incredible trip w/ memories to last a lifetime.

 Social Media: we’re on it!

 News & Notes from Around the Scene:

 Archived postings for each of the following can now be found on Blogspot: